smithWEBtek/swt-v3/lib/notes/asdf.md

 =======================================================
 #MY TODO LIST for today

 1. Talk less, listen more, be more "impressed" than "impressive"
 2. Uplift and encourage through words and actions
 3. Assume the best of people first, (review 1 and 2)
-	4. Before responding, Read, Listen, Pause (review 1-3)
+4. Before responding: Pause, Read, Listen, Love (review 1-3)
+5. Taking offense is NEVER productive.
+6. If you are right, foregoing the opportunity to fight lets Time, The Universe and Karma make your case better than you ever could.

 invoice st mary for 2/27/2018

-add libary to its own git repo get it working from Heroku, so we don't have to deal w/separate Heroku branch (sans books)
+add libary to its own git repo get it working from Heroku, so we don't have to deal w/separate Heroku branch (sans books) store new books in /Users/brad/dev/books (which is a git repo) commit changes

+swt-v3 scrapes git repo for list of books, folder and url swt-v3 displays the new book in a link in the refs list

 	v1
 		set up scrape of that library into swt-v3 refs use library locally